-A hearing may be held when there is reasonable cause to believe that a conduct regulation(s) has been violated.

-- Reasonable cause is defined as some credible information to support each element of the offense, even if that information is merely a credible witness or a victim's statement. - A complaint wholly unsupported by any credible information will not be forwarded for a hearing. - There are special formal hearing provisions for cases of sexual misconduct, discrimination and other complaints of a sensitive nature (see section below).
+Basis: An administrative conference or a hearing are assigned when there is reasonable cause to believe that a more egregious conduct regulation(s) has been violated.
+Reasonable cause is defined as some credible information to support each element of the offense, even if that information is merely a credible witness or a victim's statement.
+A complaint wholly unsupported by any credible information will not be forwarded for a hearing.
+Note: There are special hearing provisions for cases of sexual misconduct, discrimination, and other complaints of a sensitive nature (see section below).

-Once the Dean determines that reasonable cause exists to refer a complaint for a hearing, notice will be emailed to the responding student's email account.
+Notification: Once the Dean or designee determines that reasonable cause exists to refer a complaint for an administrative conference or hearing, notice will be emailed to the responding student's email account.
 Once emailed, such notice will be presumptively delivered.
-The emailed notice will:

-- Include the alleged violation and notification of where to locate the Code. - Direct the responding student to contact the Dean within a specified time period to respond to the complaint. - Provide a time period of generally no less than two days from the date of delivery of the summons email.
+The emailed notice will: include the alleged violation and notification of where to locate the Code; direct the responding student to contact the Dean or designee within a specified time period to respond to the complaint; and provide a time period of generally no less than two business days from the date of delivery of the summons email.

-A meeting with the Dean, may be arranged to explain the nature of the complaint and the conduct process.
-At this meeting, the responding student may indicate, either verbally or in writing, to the Dean whether they admit to or deny the allegations of the complaint:

-- Where the responding student admits to violating the Code, the Dean may invoke administrative hearing procedures to determine and administer appropriate sanctions without a formal hearing.
+Administrative Conference: A meeting with the Dean or designee may be arranged to explain the nature of the complaint and the conduct process.
+At this meeting, the responding student may indicate, either verbally or in writing, to the Dean or designee whether they admit to or deny the allegations of the complaint.
+Where the responding student admits to violating the Code, the Dean or designee may invoke administrative hearing procedures to determine and administer appropriate sanctions without a hearing.
 This process is also known as an administrative conference.
-In an administrative conference, complaints will be heard, and determinations will be made by the Dean. - Where the responding student denies violating the Code, a formal hearing will be conducted.
-This process is known as a hearing.
-At the discretion of the Dean a request by one or more of the parties to the complaint for an administrative conference may be considered.
+In an administrative conference, complaints will be heard and determinations will be made by the Dean or designee.

+Hearing Preparation: Where the responding student denies violating the Code, a hearing will be conducted.
+At the discretion of the Dean or designee, a request by one or more of the parties to the complaint for an administrative conference may be considered.
 Students who deny a violation for which a hearing will be held will be given a minimum of three days to prepare unless all parties wish to proceed more quickly.

-Preparation for a formal hearing is summarized in the following guidelines:
+Preparation for a hearing is summarized in the following guidelines: